oyeliseiev-ua/ticketing-system-example/README.md

   "assigneeId": "agent-007"
 }
 ```
+Check logs: Ticket 1 is successfully assigned to agent-007

 ### Produce a Test Message to Update Ticket Status
 Send a message to the Kafka topic ticket-updates via Kafka UI or CLI: